decusInLabore/singularityInstance/README.md

+# Singularity image to run R and python
+This repository provides a container solution to run R and python together for data analyses.

 # Downloading and Using the Singularity Image from Dockerhub and setting up the file structure

 Create the following folder structure on your linux system: